 On your Queenstown ski holiday, stay in the town centre or along the lakefront just outside of town.
 Neither Coronet Peak nor The Remarkables offers on-mountain accommodation, so you will need to drive or take the convenient mountain coach up to ski each day.

-If you plan to take the mountain coach, downtown accommodation is best, so you will be within walking distance of everything you need in Queenstown.
+If you plan to take the mountain coach, downtown accommodation is best, as you will be within walking distance of everything you need in Queenstown.
 The mountain coach picks up from the town centre.

 – Coronet Peak: 25 minutes (16 kilometres)